canonical/ubuntu-core-docs/docs/tutorials/build-your-first-image/boot-the-image.md

 # Boot the image

-After [building and writing](/tutorials/build-your-first-image/build-the-image) a custom image for a Raspberry Pi, the device can now be booted and configured.
+After {ref}`building and writing <ref-build-the-image_build-the-image>` a custom image for a Raspberry Pi, the device can now be booted and configured.

 (ref-boot-the-image_boot-ubuntu-core)=
 ## Boot Ubuntu Core